What is Lupron Depot® (leuprolide acetate)?

 Patients on Lupron Depot should be regularly screened for diabetes.2

-Before starting treatment with Lupron Depot, patients should talk to their doctor about all medications (prescription and over-the-counter), vitamins, and herbal supplements they are taking.
+Before starting treatment with Lupron Depot, patients should talk to their doctor about all their health conditions as well as medications (prescription and over-the-counter), vitamins, and herbal supplements they are taking.
 Some medications or supplements may interfere with each other and may cause side effects.

 Patients should talk to their doctor if they have any questions, or if they have questions regarding their Lupron Depot regimen.